-The rules are deliberately general to allow for discussion with the children in what the rule means and what behaviours exemplify the rules.
-Class teachers need to spend time exploring the rules with the children and creating a display in their class that shows the classes understanding of the rules in practise.
+The rules are discussed with the children so they are clear what each the rule means and behaviours that exemplify the rules.

+Class teachers explore the rules with the children and create a display in their class that shows the classes understanding of the rules in practise.

 This is an important step as children will need to be equipped with language to have discussions about appropriate and desirable behaviour, their roles and responsibilities.

-For the first half of autumn term each year the school will spend time discussing the school rules and how we can see them in practise as part of our whole school assemblies.
+For the first half of autumn term each year the school will spend time discussing the school rules and how we can see them in practice as part of our whole school worship times.